jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-4-planning-plus-black-box-spec-part-a-notes-cycle-3-redo-system-objects-and-assignment-part-a.md

 - [x] Connections
       \> (a new addition)
-    - [x] You would also want Connections to have an article in the system objects article group.
+    - [x] You might also want Connections to have an article in the system objects article group.

 #### Reorganizations